Physics-24/Motion1/docs/index.md

-# Motion 1
+# Weekly Content
+### (due Sunday at the start of each week)

 Motion 1 covers the first-half of Physics 24 (weeks 1-7).

-## Weekly Content
-### (due Sunday at the start of each week)

 Each week, follow the links below to the content and miniquestions that are assigned.
 All in-class activities each week will assume that you have already watched all of the assigned content and completed the corresponding miniquestions before class on Monday.

 Dates | Topics
 ----- | -------